imkrishnasarathi/100-days-of-code/log.md

 **Thoughts:** I continued with the JavaScript30 challenge by Wes Bos.
 The JavaScript30 exercise was a custom video player app.

 **Link to work:** [Video Player App](https://krishnascustomvideoplayer.netlify.app/)

+### Day 16: June 8, 2023

+**Today's Progress**: Solved CodeWars Katas as it was a busy day.

+**Thoughts:** I was very busy with study and AWS conference today.
+So I only had time to complete some tough and time taking CodeWars katas.

+**Link to work:** Nothing specific